p3palazzo/comparative-histories/paper.md

 # Conclusion #

-Despite the ever widening reach of criticism, then, Idealist philosophies of history keep creeping into architectural scholarship.
+Despite the ever-widening reach of criticism, then, Idealist philosophies of history keep creeping into architectural scholarship.
 This may stem from critical history deserting certain subjects or rejecting contamination by operative requirements.
 In other cases, however, Idealism shows in unstated assumptions or expedients in works that otherwise adopt a critical method.
-We have thus seen how two 21^st^-century textbooks, *A Global History of Architecture* and *Architecture since 1400*, had mixed results in dismantling disciplinary narratives.
+We have thus seen how *A Global History of Architecture* and *Architecture since 1400* had mixed results in dismantling disciplinary narratives.
 Even as these two books explicitly reject the Eurocentric *argument* for an evolutionist history, their approaches to collecting buildings and societies uphold the Eurocentric *structure* of a universal architecture determined by the Idealistic framework of change through linear time.

+The latest editions of Banister Fletcher's textbook, in contrast, have attempted to break free from this structure by shunning the narrative unity provided by coherent authorship in favor of isolated chapters written by specialists.
+This is unusual in the textbook genre and found more often in *Companions* [@mallgrave:2017companions], although the SmartHistory project *Reframing Art History* is another, promising example of this approach [@reframing:2022].
-Moreover, critical history of architecture today functions in a broad landscape where it interacts with other, more or less disciplinary fields.
-The points of contact between these disciplines and history expose conflicts between the philological toolkit drawn from the professional field of architecture and history's critical project of steering away from disciplinary boundaries.
+However, critical history of architecture today functions in a broad landscape where it interacts with other, more or less disciplinary fields.
+The points of contact between these disciplines and history expose conflicts between the philological toolkit drawn from the professional field of architecture and history's critical project of steering away from disciplinary boundaries and unitary narratives.

 Much of the disciplinary knowledge about buildings of the past does not, indeed, make the cut of critical history.
 This knowledge, however, continues to provide source material for writing histories of